Remarkable Women 2022: Renee Siegmann

 She now works at both hospitals but has a special place in her heart for serving her fellow soldiers.

-“We have a shared experience, it may be different experiences, different times, different wars, but we all have a shared experience in the military,” Rennee said.
+“We have a shared experience, it may be different experiences, different times, different wars, but we all have a shared experience in the military,” Renee said.